pminina01/readthedocs/How-to-Log-Exceptions.md

 Exceptions require special treatment in NLog.
-You need to call the method on the `Logger` class which takes an `Exception` as its second argument.
+You need to call the method on the `Logger` class which takes an `Exception` as its first argument.
 The method name matches the log level.
 For instance, to log an exception using the `Error` loglevel, do:

-* `Error(ex, "Oops, an exception occured"); \\NLog 4.0`
+    logger.Error(ex, "Oops, an exception occured");

-**_Please note_** the methods has been changed in NLog 4.0.
-The exception should be the first argument.
+**_Please note_:** the methods have been changed in NLog 4.0.
+Previous versions expected the exception after the message.

 ### Example
 You typically log exceptions inside a catch handler.
 An example of logging an exception with the `Error` LogLevel is seen in the following: